 Tortoises shouldn’t eat every day, let alone several times a day.
-They should eat for 5 days and not eat for 2 days, known as ‘starve days.’
+They should eat for 5 days and avoid eating for 2 days, known as ‘starve days.’
 However, it’s rarely normal for tortoises to stop eating entirely.

-When a tortoise’s enclosure is too cold, it can’t digest food, so it won’t consume its meals (known as anorexia).
-If it were to eat, the food would sit in the tortoise’s stomach and ferment, resulting in ill health.
+When a tortoise’s enclosure is too cold, it can’t digest food, so it won’t consume its meals.
+If it ate food, it would sit in the stomach, decay, and result in asphyxiation or bacterial infection.

-Raising the ambient temperature of its enclosure should resolve the problem if the tortoise is cold.
+Raising the ambient temperature of the enclosure should resolve the problem if the tortoise is cold.
 However, other health conditions can mean that a tortoise will refuse food or be unable to eat.

 Why Is My Tortoise Not Eating?